Applying and Admissions

 The CED Summer Programs office will review applications on a rolling basis and welcomes early submissions.
 Applications will be reviewed beginning in February.
-Admissions decisions are emailed within seven days from the date the application is received.
+Admissions decisions are emailed within two weeks from the date the application is received.

 - I am not eligible for Disc*.
 Are there any other design programs offered by CED?

 Yes!
 The College of Environmental Design offers two additional summer programs - one for high school students (embARC) and one for post-baccalaureate students (Summer [IN]STITUTE).
-We also offer MAKERWORKSHOPS that are open to the public through the Cal Design Lab and the CED Fabrication Shop.
+We also offer MAKERWORKSHOPS that are open to the public.

-- What is the total cost of the program, including UC Berkeley Summer Sessions and housing/dining fees?
+- What is the total cost of the program, including UC Berkeley Summer Sessions fees?

-Tuition and fees for the Disc*2016 are as follows:
+Tuition and fees for the Disc*2018 are as follows:

 - $3,940 for current UCB undergraduate students